leomrtns/tauari/README.md

 Python bindings for biomcmc-lib

+**tauari** is the name of an endangered Brazilian timber tree.

 ## Installation

 Make sure you clone this repository recursively
 ```
 git clone --recursive  https://github.com/leomrtns/tauari.git
 ```
+### dependencies

+* development package with the API python/C library, which is installed with your python conda installation or as `python-dev` from linux.
+In any case `setuptools` checks for it and installs from `pip` if missing.
+* `autotools`, for installing the lowlevel `biomcmc-lib`.

 ## License
 SPDX-License-Identifier: GPL-3.0-or-later